 The Group policy limits derivatives to transactions for the purpose of mitigating risks from transactions based on actual demand.
 Therefore, the Group does not transact derivatives for speculation purposes or trading purposes.

-(2) The breakdown of financial instruments by fair value level i) Financial Instruments Measured at Amortized Cost
+(2) The breakdown of financial instruments by fair value level

 The fair value hierarchy of financial instruments is categorized from Level 1 to Level 3 as follows: